 How is Adhesive Vinyl Different than Iron On Vinyl (HTV)?

+It may be hard to tell which type of vinyl you have with a bunch of options on your craft table.
 As mentioned above, adhesive vinyl has a sticky back.
-Iron on vinyl (often called heat-transfer vinyl or HTV) has a heat-activated back.
+Iron on vinyl (often called heat transfer vinyl or HTV) has a heat-activated back.
 Adhesive vinyl applies more like a sticker whereas you’ll need a heat source (like an EasyPress, iron, or heat press) for iron on vinyl.

 Iron on vinyl is primarily used on fabric, so you can use it to make t-shirts, onesies, and more, as well as on raw wood and other hard surfaces that are more porous.
 You can check out my post How to Use Cricut Iron On Vinyl for more information!